Docter60/Basic-Terrain-Generator/README.md

   The first problem is building the foundation for all the data that will be generated.
 This data structure has three layers utilizing two custom 'classes'(I say classes, but in GameMaker they're simply ds_grids).
-Each layer can be represented on a 2D grid/plane and use a coordinate system.
+Each layer can be represented on a 2D grid/plane using a coordinate system.
 Each layer 'space'(in the mathematical sense) has similar properties and rules.

-	#!gml
-	var size = 16;
-	ds_grid_create(size, size);

 ### Tile Space

   The lowest level of the data structure is the tiles.
 Each tile is represented as a 32 pixel by 32 pixel square on the screen at 1x scale/zoom.
-A tile has an ID, an integer, which corresponds to a texture in some tile set.
+A tile in code is an ID, an integer, which corresponds to a texture in some tile set.

 ![Tile Set](./screenshots/tile.png)